Spasticity and Traumatic Brain Injury

 Authorship

-Spasticity after Traumatic Brain Injury was developed by Kathleen Bell, M.D. and Craig DiTommaso, M.D., in collaboration with the Model Systems Knowledge Translation Center
+Spasticity after Traumatic Brain Injury was originally developed by Kathleen Bell, MD, and Craig DiTommaso, MD, in collaboration with the Model Systems Knowledge Translation Center (MSKTC) in 2015.
+It was reviewed and updated by Thomas Watanabe, MD, Kathleen Bell, MD, and Craig DiTommaso, MD, in collaboration with the MSKTC in 2024.

 Disclaimer: This information is not meant to replace the advice of a medical professional.
 You should consult your health care provider regarding specific medical concerns or treatment.
-The contents of this factsheet were developed under a grant from the U.S. Department of Education, NIDRR grant number H133A110004.
-However, those contents do not necessarily represent the policy of the Department of Education, and you should not assume endorsement by the Federal Government.
+The contents of this factsheet were developed under a grant from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR grant number 90DP0082) and were updated under an NIDILRR grant (90DPKT0009).
+NIDILRR is a Center within the Administration for Community Living (ACL), Department of Health and Human Services (HHS).
+The contents of this factsheet do not necessarily represent the policy of NIDILRR, ACL, or HHS, and you should not assume endorsement by the federal government.